shirgoldbird/personal_budget/README.md

 cp .env.example .env
 ```

-Edit the `.env` file with your configuration:
+Edit the `.env` file with your configuration.
+We recommend creating a `creds/` directory to store the various files (anything in there will be automatically git ignored).

 ```
 # Teller API Configuration